Adrian-Samoticha/num_remap/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-An implementation for the [“Arduino map”](https://www.arduino.cc/reference/en/language/functions/math/map/) function in Dart.
+An implementation for the [“Arduino map”](https://www.arduino.cc/reference/en/language/functions/math/map/) function in Dart, which allows numbers to be remapped from one range to another.

 ## Features